 Our solera of Chardonnay barrels has grown from two barrels to 16 since our first release.
 You can see the solera sitting tall behind and to the right of Wilma in the distillery.
 Release No_7 has been newly christened as our Chardonnay Barrel Gin.
 It has been in barrel about six months longer than the 2017 release (making it a full year in barrel), showing even more of those gorgeous preserved ginger notes, richer spice, and oaky sweetness.

 This first release has been taken from the bottom row of barrels only, with fresh Rare Dry Gin topping up the top barrels.The final blend has been given a tweak of Amontillado Sherry from Spain, producing a sipping gin with nutty, sweet flavours plus juniper and notes of crushed coriander seed.
+The response to this new barrel aged expression has been phenomenal, and it won a Gold at the 2018 Global Gin Masters.

 We'll be straight up here in saying these aren't tonic water gins - they're so interesting and nuanced, we suggest enjoying them neat or on the rocks.
 But you can check out a few more suggestions here.